16 FASCINATING Museums in Antalya to Visit

 Museums in Antalya City

-One of the standout pieces was the statues from the city of Perge, depicting the Roman Emporers such as Plancia Magna, Emperor Hadrian, the Emperor Septimius Severus.
-The museum has thirteen halls, but these were found in the Hall of Imperial Statues.
+One of the standout pieces in the exhibition rooms are the statues from the city of Perge, depicting the Roman Emperors and Empresses, such as Plancia Magna, Emperor Hadrian, the Emperor Septimius Severus.
+The museum has thirteen exhibition halls, but these were found in the Hall of Imperial Statues.

 I was also intrigued by the sarcophagi from ancient Roman burial grounds in the Sarcophagus Hall, each with unique carvings and inscriptions.
 The most beautiful was the Domitias sarcophagus, which is decorated with reliefs showing the twelve labors of Hercules.
 The hall features the sarcophagi of Heracles, Domitius Julianus, Domita Philiska, Aurelia Botiane and Demetria.

-Overall, the Antalya Museum provided a fascinating glimpse into the region’s rich history.
+Overall, the Antalya Museum provided a fascinating glimpse into the region’s rich history from the neolithic age to the Bronze age.
 I highly recommend a visit for any history or culture enthusiasts.
 If you only have one day in Antalya to spend looking at museums, make sure it’s this one.

 • Antalya Museum Opening Hours: 08:30am – 8.00pm (box office closes at 7.30pm)

-• Antalya Museum ticket price: 90TL (free with the Museum Pass)
+• Antalya Museum ticket price: 15 Euro (free with the Museum Pass)

 • Address: Bahçelievler, Konyaaltı Cd.
 No:88, 07050 Muratpaşa/Antalya